verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] Ethics have the worst RoI in mammal history.
 - [ ] Your vibe attracts your tribe.
 - [ ] Something that makes Jon Bon Jovi quake in his acid washed jeans.
+- [ ] I, absolutely, without apology, will admit that someone may have allegedly done so.